All Episodes

 By the way, you're not going to change people anyway.

-But if you if you create like sort of like Sun Tzu in the art of war, alliances against one common enemy, just like we allied with the former Soviet Union in World War II to defeat Nazism, the world can be a much better, safer place with less evil in it.
+But if you create sort of like Sun Tzu and the art of war, alliances against one common enemy, just like we allied with the former Soviet Union in World War II to defeat Nazism, the world can be a much better, safer place with less evil in it.

-And, you know, start, you know, and in that sense, you know, would I prefer the president talk about human rights abuses?
+And, you know, it's hard, you know, in that sense, you know, would I prefer the president talk about human rights abuses?

-But the first big elephant in the room here is we better all understand if you want your your lives not to be because remember, they're in close proximity.
+But the first big elephant in the room here is we better all understand if you want your lives not to be, because remember, they're in close proximity.

 They're doing the bidding of the Iranians.